FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/04-react-router.md

 After that, the remainder of the time this week will be spent putting on the finishing touches on the Week 1 version of REDit.
 That means fully building out the front-end using Material UI components too!

+As a stretch goal for this week, now that you have React Router implemented look into refactoring your `<PostList />` component so a relevant query string is added to the URL when the New or Popular buttons are clicked.
+Next, use this query string (which will be available in the component props) to re-sort REDit's posts on `componentDidUpdate()` instead.

 ---

 ## Additional Resources